What to do in the garden in August

 Tomato Care

-There is plenty to do with ongoing tomato care which is important as the plants start to fruit.
-Tomatoes produce masses of leaves, and these need to be thinned out to encourage fruit production.
+There is plenty to do with ongoing tomato care, which is important as the plants are producing many tomatoes.
+Tomatoes also produce masses of leaves, and these need to be thinned out to encourage fruit production.
 The tomatoes have set several trusses of flowers by this stage and the top growing point needs to be pinched out to stop the plant growing any taller.
 The goal is to stop the planting growing and producing yet more leaves and to divert its energy into fruiting.

 Even after pinching out the growing points because tomatoes grow vigorously if allowed, the plant will keep producing new top growth and you will need to keep on pinching out all top growth.
 The plant will keep growing, keep pinching out and removing leaves so all energy goes to the fruit.